Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Characterizing the Evolution of File Systems

 \subsection{The Anatomy of File System Change}

 \myparagraph{Methodology.} We choose Ext4 as our target because it is a mature and (still) widely-deployed file system with 20 years of evolution in real-world environments.
 Ext4 was introduced in Linux 2.6.19 and has been continuously developed, incorporating thousands of patches related to performance, new features, and maintenance.
-Our analysis is based on all 3,157 Ext4-related commits merged into the mainline Linux from version 2.6.19 to 6.15.
+Our analysis is based on all 3,157 Ext4-related commits \REVISE{(i.e., individual patches rather than patch sets)} merged into the mainline Linux from version 2.6.19 to 6.15.
 To understand the evolution, we categorize each commit using a classification scheme for FS patches adapted from prior work~\cite{evolutionLu2014}: (1) Bug: fixing an existing bug, (2) Performance: improving efficiency through new designs or optimizations, (3) Reliability: enhancing the file system's robustness, (4) Feature: implementing new functionalities, and (5) Maintenance: refactoring code or improving documentation without changing semantic behavior.

 \myparagraph{Implication-1: File systems consistently evolve.} Our analysis of Ext4 patches across Linux versions, as shown in \autoref{fig:motiv-patch-type-evolution}, reveals a clear evolutionary trend.
 Initially, during the early stages (Linux 2.6.19--3.4), the high number of changes reflects extensive work on new features, bug fixes, and maintenance.
 The number of changes then decreases significantly from Linux 3.4 to 4.18 as the codebase matures.
 However, a surprising trend emerges: changes increase steadily after Linux 4.19, peaking at Linux 5.10 --- more than a decade after Ext4's introduction.
 We also observe occasional peaks in the number of changes even during the stable period (Linux 2.6.19--3.4), such as over 50 changes in Linux 3.10 and over 100 in Linux 3.16.
 This result suggests that a long-lived file system like Ext4 is in \emph{a state of constant evolution}.